drufball/yosai/_drafts/complications.md

 "I thought you took care of the guards."

 "I did!
 Sort of.
 Look, I'm just kind of winging it right now, OK?
-And doing a pretty good job of it considering I was asleep five minutes ago."
+And doing a pretty good job considering I was asleep five minutes ago."
 Denri ignored Eizo's confused look and pulled out the ring of keys.
 She flipped through them, trying each on the locks.

 There were shouts and footsteps down the hallway.
 It sounded like the guards were checking with the sentries at the front.
 Not much time till they came this way.

 "Did they bring you all in a back door or something?
 I don't think the front is a viable option anymore."

-Eizo nodded and pointed towards the hallway opposite the one Denri came through.
+Eizo nodded and pointed towards the hallway opposite the one Denri entered through.
 "They brought us in through there."

 "Great.
 Can you run?"
 Denri found the right key and slotted it into the manacles around Aki's legs.